razi-rais/blockchain/articles/extract-publickey-from-geth.md

 Currently all input parameters need to be provided interactively.
 ```

-To extract the public key, run the command and enter acccount address, its passphrase and the path to
+To extract the public key, run the command and enter acccount address, its passphrase and path to
 the keyfile.

 You should see the public key as part of the output.